MrSmashPotato/macaroni-dev/README.md

 # **Project Macaroni**

-Jobilis is a gig economy and job search mobile platform application designed to seamlessly connect job seekers and employers.
+A gig economy and job search mobile platform application designed to seamlessly connect job seekers and employers.
 Whether you’re looking for freelance gigs or full-time opportunities, Jobilis makes job hunting and hiring effortless—all from the comfort of your phone.
 With just a few taps, users can create opportunities, discover talent, and build connections anytime, anywhere.

 ## **Technology Stack**